 Faced with deposition and death, Edward made a swift escape to the Netherlands.
 After six months in exile, he launched a remarkable comeback.
-With only a small force, he crushed his rivals, defeating Warwick in battle, imprisoning Henry in the Tower and reinstating himself on the throne.
+With only a small force, he crushed his rivals, defeating Warwick in battle, imprisoning Henry in the Tower of London and reinstating himself on the throne.
 Edward’s second reign proved a much more sedate and stable period than his first.
 Although he was still involved in conflict, tackling a revolt by his brother and launching an invasion of France, these events passed relatively smoothly until Edward’s sudden death aged 40 in 1483.

 Undoubtedly the most hotly debated of all England’s medieval monarchs, Richard III (r1483–85) has continually fascinated both academics and the public alike.
 The discovery of the body of the ‘king in the carpark’ in September 2012 fuelled even greater debate over Richard’s reign.
 Was he a usurping murderer, or a misunderstood monarch?

-Following the death of his brother King Edward IV, Richard was appointed protector of the realm and charged with safeguarding the underage king – his 12-year-old nephew Edward V. Aspersions were cast on the legitimacy of the young king and his brother and in June 1483, Richard assumed the role of king.
+Following the death of his brother Edward IV, Richard was appointed protector of the realm and charged with safeguarding the underage king – his 12-year-old nephew Edward V. Aspersions were cast on the legitimacy of the young king and his brother and in June 1483, Richard assumed the role of king.

 Shortly afterwards, the princes (later known as the ‘princes in the Tower’) mysteriously disappeared while in Richard’s care, leading to pervasive rumours that their usurping uncle had murdered them.
 While these claims have not been comprehensively proven, the princes’ disappearance conveniently eliminated any future threat they could pose to Richard’s rule.